Public Education Programs

 Home Safety Program

-As part of our commitment to enhancing community safety, Pickering Fire Services aims to check over 3000 homes every summer to ensure each has working smoke alarms on every storey of the home and outside all sleeping areas, and to provide educational materials on the proper location, installation, and maintenance of these life-saving devices, including carbon monoxide detectors.
+As part of our commitment to enhancing community safety, Pickering Fire Services aims to check over 3000 homes every summer to ensure each has working smoke alarms on every storey of the home and outside all sleeping areas, and to provide educational materials on the proper location, installation, and maintenance of these life-saving devices, including carbon monoxide alarms.
 In total, 16 Fire Crews each conduct 200 home safety checks from June until Labour Day.
 Fire Prevention follows up with all homeowners who received a smoke alarm or batteries by sending a letter educating them on the laws regarding smoke alarms.
 If no one is home during the initial call, the Fire Crew will make a return visit in the hopes of connecting with the homeowner.
 Whereas most municipal fire education programs stop at the front door, Pickering Fire Services will go a step further by actually testing existing smoke alarms; and in some instances installing a new smoke alarm at no charge in the absence of a working device outside of the home's sleeping area.
 If additional home smoke alarms require batteries, Fire Crews will supply and install complimentary new batteries as part of the outreach program.

 Adopt a School